- Travel and Places»

 New Museum vs. Old Museum?

-A new Royal Alberta Museum is being built with a projected opening to take place in 2015 in downtown Edmonton.
-This museum will be vast, with both indoor and outdoor areas of "engagement and exploration".
+Since we took our granddaughters to the Royal Albert Museum, the new edifice is being constructed in downtown Edmonton.
+This museum is vast, with both indoor and outdoor areas of "engagement and exploration".
 As you can see from the video below, this museum would appear to have the potential to change the child's current 'old fashioned' experience of visiting the museum with grandparents.

 The Mindbender at Galaxyland